 - Global Impact – that people worldwide would be thoroughly equipped to succeed as marketplace ambassadors

 - Global Praise – that people worldwide would praise God as they experience His immeasurable favor via CBN

-While we can tell you that our members currently reside in more than 50 countries spanning six continents, we limit further details for the following reasons:
+While we can tell you that our thousands of members currently reside in over 100 countries spanning six continents, we limit further details for the following reasons: